 As with all software development, conditional expressions have a few best practices to follow.

-• Remember to avoid complex conditions.
-While possible, nested conditions add complexity to the configuration, making it difficult to maintain and comprehend.
+- Avoid overly complex conditions.
+While nested conditions are possible, they add complexity to the configuration, making it difficult to maintain and comprehend.
+Prefer breaking complex logic into multiple

 Conditional expressions allow flexible configurations that adapt to different environments, requirements, and/or scenarios.
 Terraform’s ternary operator is the main way to apply conditional logic.
 Ternary operators used on variables are helpful for setting default and invalid values.